dev-onejun/temp/ubuntu/mount.md

+# mount
+* You can configure mounting automatically in file `/etc/fstab`
+* in the file, you can see what to do ... but the example is like `/dev/sdb2  /mnt/data  ext4 defaults  0  0`

-# This is how to mount/unmount in Ubuntu to use USB, CD/DVD ROM, etc ...
+## How to mount/unmount in Ubuntu to use USB, CD/DVD ROM, etc ...

 ```
 This article is referred to blog https://url.kr/v6a2tg